 In APM, teams explore emphasize “discovery”, as they begin to design products.
 The project manager’s role is to manage workload and to foster a collaborative community around the project, facilitating communication among team members and with customers.

 Adapting in APM means “analyzing” your progress in the Explore step in light of the vision you set out in the Envision and Speculate steps.
 If the results thus far don’t meet the expectations and needs of stakeholders, your team re-speculates and cycles through the process again.

 Closing is more than “sending” reports.
 You need to make sure the deliverables are completed to everyone’s satisfaction, everyone involved has a chance to give and receive relevant feedback, and any lessons learned are documented and shared for future use in your organization.

-As you can see, being a project management pro is about much more than having the right project management tools; it’s about having the right mindset and a workflow that works well for your team.
+As you can see, being a project management pro is about much more than having the right project management tools; it’s about having the right mindset and a workflow that works well for your team management.
 When it comes to selecting the right technology, you want to make sure that you’re using something that’s intuitive for you.
 You don’t want to spend valuable time learning the software before you can cast your project vision.

 Kissflow Project was built to help people just like you– leaders who don’t have time to learn all the formal ins and outs of project management, but who need an intuitive tool that works alongside them as the project develops.